 Natalie: I’ve heard some students say that they believe GSA is a great place to develop leadership skills.
 Would you agree and can you kind of describe how that would work?

 James: Yeah, absolutely.
 That can kind of take place at a whole lot of levels.
 The first one is where people would probably get involve is within their GSA chapter, becoming a chapter leader there.
 But they might become an All-Council Rep and go from their GSA chapter to our big overall GSA.
 Then we have committees within GSA.
 You can become a committee chair and work on special projects and things like that.
 Then there’s the Exec Board leaders – we have the president and seven other executives that make up the Exec Board.
 So kind of all across the board from your program on up to representing at universitywide issues, or even sometimes outside the university.
 Like we’re currently working on a legislative action day in downtown Raleigh with the state legislature, advocating for graduate student issues statewide.

 Natalie: Right, that’s so important.
 Thank you, James, for the information on GSA.
 I have one final question – what is your favorite thing about being a graduate student at NC State?

 James: Sure, so I’ve got two things really.
 So my first that this is just such a large and diverse university where we have lots of top-notch research going on.
 Being able to meet students from different backgrounds who are doing really cool research in lots of different areas, but we all have kind of a common thread as grad students here at NC State.
 And the other thing is I like that we’re in kind of a cool city in Raleigh; it’s a nice town, so that’s always a plus for a lot of big universities.

-Natalie: Well, thank you James, about the Graduate student Association.
+Natalie: Well, thank you James, for sharing information about the Graduate Student Association.
 And you can find out more about the GSA at gsa (dot) ncsu (dot) edu.